Jake Fraley Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 17th in MLB.
+- The pitching staff for the Cubs has a collective 8.7 K/9, which ranks 15th in the league.

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Cubs' 4.24 team ERA ranks 16th among all league pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (50 total, one per game).

-- His last time out was on Saturday against the Philadelphia Phillies, when the right-hander threw 2 1/3 innings, surrendering six earned runs while allowing six hits.
+- His most recent appearance was on Tuesday against the New York Mets, when the lefty went five innings, surrendering two earned runs while allowing four hits.

-- In seven games this season, the 31-year-old has amassed an ERA of 7.76, with 9.1 strikeouts per nine innings.
-Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.